Available in Analysis Workspace and the Segment Builder.

-Be aware that any segments based on the “Product Quick Views” page (as shown above) that you share with the Marketing Cloud will likely have a very low match rate with other Marketing Cloud solutions.
+Be aware that any segments based on the “Product Quick Views” page (as shown above) that you share with the Experience Cloud will likely have a very low match rate with other Experience Cloud solutions.
 To check the MCID coverage for any segment, you can construct a report like this:

-From this table, which compares the number of Unique Visitors to the Visitors with a Marketing Cloud ID, it’s easy to see that “Segment 1” does not have 100% MCID coverage, whereas “Segment 2” does.
-This means that if I were to share Segment 1 with the Marketing Cloud, only 2,186 of the total 3,859 visitors would be eligible for sharing.
+From this table, which compares the number of Unique Visitors to the Visitors with a Experience Cloud ID, it’s easy to see that “Segment 1” does not have 100% MCID coverage, whereas “Segment 2” does.
+This means that if I were to share Segment 1 with the Experience Cloud, only 2,186 of the total 3,859 visitors would be eligible for sharing.